MetPX/sarracenia/doc/sr_subscribe.1.rst

  /mylocaldirectory/model_gem_global-25km-grib2-lat_lon-12-015-CMC_glb_TMP_TGL_2_latlon.24x.24_2013121612_P015.grib2

+**document_root** supplies the directory path that is the root of, say a web server tree. one in the selected notification gives the absolute path of the file.
+This can be provided when the URL actually refers to a local file, to avoid a needless download.
+The defaults is None which means that the path in the notification is the absolute one.
+**FIXME**: cannot explain this... do not know what it is myself.

 The  **overwrite**  option,if set to false, avoid unnecessary downloads under these conditions :
 1- the file to be downloaded is already on the user's file system at the right place and